Evolutionary graph theory derived from eco-evolutionary dynamics: Application I: Deriving evolutionary graph theory dynamics from a network birth and death process

-The conditions required to obtain the standard evolutionary graph theory dynamics from NBD evolutionary dynamics are summarised in Table \ref{tab: derived standard dynamics}, excluding bD dynamics which could not be obtained.
-Details are given in \ref{app: Deriving standard}.
+The conditions required to obtain the standard EGT dynamics from NBD are summarised in Table \ref{tab: derived standard dynamics}, excluding bD which could not be obtained (all details in Appendix \ref{app: Deriving standard}).
+We note that the result for dB dynamics has previously been obtained by Maciejewski \cite{maciejewski2014} for the neutral fitness case (see also \cite{broom2010}).
 The conditions specify whether $s,\beta,\delta,\gamma$ are suppressed, identical for all traits, proportional to fitness and subject to other requirements.
-With the exception of LD dynamics, these conditions extend to the case where fitness is not constant such that it could depend upon the system state and not just the trait of an individual.
+Due to the requirements for LD, we note that it does not extend to the variable fitness case.
 The following insights are obtained from deriving the dynamics in this way:

-\begin{itemize} \item Standard evolutionary graph theory dynamics use only one component of NBD evolutionary dynamics.
+\begin{itemize} \item Standard EGT dynamics use only one component of the replace rate in NBD (Equation \eqref{eqReplacementRate}).
 Dynamics using the BD component are obtained by suppressing the natural death rate by setting $\delta_u=0\ \forall u\in\set{U}$.
 This can be viewed as a biological scenario where individuals rarely die naturally but undergo intense intra-site competition with invaders.
 Individuals that can successfully invade are therefore more likely to spread.
 Fitness is interpreted as the birth rate when it acts on birth.
 The inverse fitness is interpreted as the death rate due to competition when it acts on death.
 On the other hand, dynamics using the DB component are obtained when offspring cannot survive on occupied sites ($s=0$).
 Biologically, this can be viewed as invasion being difficult, hence individuals that can outlive their competitors are more likely to spread.
 Inverse fitness is interpreted as the natural death rate when it acts on death.
 Fitness is interpreted as the birth rate when it acts on birth.

 \item Link dynamics is a type of BD dynamics.
 In their definitions in Table \ref{tab:egtdynamics}, the order of birth and death is ambiguous and so they are classified separately from BD and DB dynamics.
 This means that intra-site competition also takes place in link dynamics.
-In LB dynamics intra-site competition is independent of fitness with both individuals equally likely to die.
-In LD dynamics an individual dies inversely proportional to fitness due to intra-site competition.
+In LB intra-site competition is independent of fitness with both individuals equally likely to die.
+In LD an individual dies inversely proportional to fitness due to intra-site competition.